learninglab-dev/the-resources/data/work/how-to.md

   }
 });
 ```
 I guess you don't **really** need to know what this does, but, to make a long story short, it will take whatever you put at the tail end of `https://show.learninglab.xyz/work/*` and look for a matching markdown file in the `/data/work` directory.
 Then it will convert that markdown to html and serve it up (for instance, `https://show.learninglab.xyz/work/how-to`  looks for `how-to.md` in the folder and finds this file.
-It will even handle raw html if you ever need to add anything unusual or gain more complete control over the look of your work-in
+It will even handle raw html if you ever need to add anything unusual or gain more complete control over the look of your work-in-progress.
+So.
+How do you do it?
+Here are the steps:

 1. open [stackedit.io]([https://stackedit.io/app#](https://stackedit.io/app#)) on your machine.
+2. log in using `fellows@learninglab.xyz` (ask MK or someone for the password).
+3. click on workspaces, select `work` and you should see a bunch of files in the browser on the left.
+You can select
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTgyODU2NTMzMSwtMTgzNDg5NTA3NSwyMT
+eyJoaXN0b3J5IjpbLTkwMjAzMDA3MSwtMTgzNDg5NTA3NSwyMT
 M2MDIwMzQ1XX0=
 -->